cs0320-f25/playwright-gearup/README.md

 > **This tiny application mimics adding, removing, deleting, and resetting products within a shopping cart.**

-This is a very basic app, but useful to understand the React Components, states, Data Flow, parent to child etc.
+This is a very basic app, but useful to understand the React Components, states, Data Flow, parent to child etc. This is the version using storage and authentication.

 ## Live URL 1:-